syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ### ContentTemplate
  The [ContentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolFilterProvider.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolFilterProvider_ContentTemplate) property of the SymbolFilterProvider is a data template used to display the content of the ContentControl.

 ### IsChecked
  The [IsChecked](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolFilterProvider.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolFilterProvider_IsChecked) property of the SymbolFilterProvider is used to add/remove the filters in the List.
-Checkmarks indicate the filters added in the List.
+Check marks indicate the filters added in the List.

  ![Symbol](Stencil_images/stencil_ischecked.PNG)

 ### SymbolFilter
  The [SymbolFilter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolFilterProvider.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolFilterProvider_SymbolFilter) property of the SymbolFilterProvider is used to filter or hide the symbols.

 ## Filter the symbols based on groups/category